 The Must Do Summer Activity in the Okanagan

-Want the full Okanagan experience?
+Do you want the full Okanagan summertime experience?

-Enderby channel: The Enderby Channel is more intense than Penticton, and is actually called the Shuswap River.
+Enderby Channel: The Enderby Channel is more intense than Penticton, and is actually called the Shuswap River.
 The Shuswap River is a river, not a channel so it can be unpredictable with logs and rocks sticking out of the water.
 It’s also a lot cleaner than Penticton.
 There are many different enter and exit points, but the most common float is from Belvidere Park to Tuey Park.

 If you don’t have enough vehicles, the Penticton Channel offers an affordable shuttle service that drives you back to the beginning of the river.